 Marriage: CV believes that the Supreme Court’s redefinition of marriage in Obergefell v.
 Hodges is unconstitutional and a usurpation of the power of the Courts to dictate social policy on the nation.
 This decision should be overturned and the issue returned to the state democratic process.
 Meanwhile, we support laws to protect individuals, businesses, and institutions who believe marriage is, and always will be, a union of one man and one woman.

 Life: CV supports the federal Pain-Capable Unborn Child Protection Act and state laws that restrict access to abortion.
 We oppose all state and federal euthanasia and assisted suicide laws that victimize the sick, elderly, and disabled.
 We oppose the use of the death penalty, believing with St. John Paul II that it is no longer necessary to protect the common good.

 Immigration: Catholics are called to welcome the stranger, particularly those fleeing persecution or unjust political regimes.
-Yet we are also are right to demand that those who immigrate respect our laws.
+Yet we have also a right to demand that those who immigrate respect our laws.
 Therefore, CV supports legal immigration.
 Our current immigration system is broken, rewarding illegal activity while punishing those who wish to abide by our laws.
 Catholics can disagree in good conscience on the appropriate level of immigration to allow.
 CV believes that immigration reform should include: family-based immigration reform, genuine enforcement measures, earned legalization, a future worker program, restoration of due process rights, and an examination of root causes.

 Tax Policy: CV promotes a Family First Tax Policy.
 We must remove all disincentives to marriage in the tax code, and provide financial relief through an expanded child tax credit for families who invest in the future by raising children.
 Parents of children make the most valuable investments in the future of America.
 They should be rewarded and affirmed by our culture and our laws.